-SysML ValueType adds an ability to carry a unit of measure or dimension associated with the value.
-A dimension is a kind of quantity that may be stated in terms of defined units, but does not restrict the selection of a unit to state the value.
-A unit is a particular value in terms of which a quantity of the same dimension may be expressed.
+SysML ValueType adds an ability to carry a unit of measure and quantity kind associated with the value.
+A quantity kind is a kind of quantity that may be stated in terms of defined units, but does not restrict the selection of a unit to state the value.
+A unit is a particular value in terms of which a quantity of the same quantity kind may be expressed.

 A SysML ValueType may define its own properties and/or operations, just as for a UML DataType.
-See Section 8.3.2.2 Block for property classifications that SysML defines for either a Block or ValueType.
+See Section 8.3.2.2, "Block" for property classifications that SysML defines for either a Block or ValueType.